elvis-suazo/food-website/README.md

 - [ ] Make a good design for the website.

 #### Adel
-- [ ] Use Javascript to make the website more dynamic.
+- [ ] Investigate about AdSense and how to put ads.